thomasdavis/lordajax.com/pages/about.md

 I've only just setup this blog, so not much to say here;

-- I like programming, done a bunch of stuff over some amount of years
+- I like programming, a life time hobbyist programmer
 - Try to read and would like to write
 - Gardening is my favorite outdoor hobby
 - Love collaborating and meeting new people